zhuhaow/NEKit/README.md

 NEKit provides several stacks.

 #### TCPStack
-`TCPStack` process TCP packets and reassembles them back into TCP flows then send them to the `ProxyServer.mainProxy` server (Do not worry about the type of the proxy server, they will be handled as direct connection).
+`TCPStack` process TCP packets and reassembles them back into TCP flows then send them to the proxy server specified by `proxyServer` variable.
+You have to set `proxyServer` before registering `TCPStack` to `TUNInterface`.

 #### DNSServer
 DNS server is implemented as an IP stack processing UDP packets send to it.